+This includes smoking and vaping.
 Everyone who uses tobacco would benefit from quitting.
-When you quit smoking—no matter how old you are—you will decrease your risk of heart attack, stroke, and many other health problems.
-For help with quitting smoking, see these topics:
+When you quit —no matter how old you are—you will decrease your risk of heart attack, stroke, and many other health problems.

-Eat healthy foods
+- Eat healthy foods.

 Eating healthy foods is one of the best things you can do to prevent and control many health problems, including heart and blood vessel disease.
-For help with healthy eating, see these topics:

 - Dietary Guidelines for Good Health

-- Developing a Plan for Healthy Eating
+- Healthy Eating: Starting a Plan for Change

 - Quick Tips: Adding Fruits and Vegetables to Your Diet